|

 the hike checkpoints in 1989, and I’d had the boots for a few years then.

-requirement for next weekend.
-I brought home twenty bottles of beer
+for next weekend.
+I brought home twenty bottles of beer from Teston kite

 Then I thought I’d check my post.
 Regular